-Students who graduate with an English major will be able to:
+Students who graduate with an English major will demonstrate the ability to:

-- Critically analyze works of poetry, fiction, and drama from various eras of American and English literature. - Think and write clearly and analytically. - Integrate aesthetic appreciation and evaluation in a wide variety of written genres. - Be prepared for entrance into a single-subject credential program in English. - Integrate their faith and their learning in the discipline.
+- 1. Critically analyze works of poetry, fiction, and drama from various eras of American and English literature. - 2.
+Think and write clearly and analytically. - 3.
+Integrate aesthetic appreciation and evaluation in a wide variety of written genres. - 4.
+Be prepared for entrance into a single-subject credential program in English. - 5.
+Integrate their faith and their learning in the discipline.